paulhibbitts/self-publishing-with-docsify-this/pages/introduction-to-self-publishing-with-docsify-this.md

   - **[MarkdownPad](http://markdownpad.com/)**: Windows-based editor with live preview and export options.

 #### GitHub/Codeberg Web Editors
 - **Overview**: [GitHub](https://github.com/) and [Codeberg](https://codeberg.org/) offer built-in editors for creating and editing Markdown files directly in your repository.
-These platforms can also support version control and collaborationof the Markdown files displayed by Docsify-This.
+These platforms can also support [Git](https://en.wikipedia.org/wiki/Git) version control and collaborationvof the Markdown files displayed by Docsify-This.
 - **Requirements**: A GitHub or Codeberg account.
 - **Key Points**:
   - **Convenience**: Edit Markdown files directly in your repository without needing external tools.